AriFordsham/GHCWiki/commentary.md

   - [Cmm: Using Kinds to implement calling conventions](commentary/cmm-kinds): Pointers to explanations of what a `CmmKind` is and why you might find one useful.
   - [SIMD](simd): Notes on adding SIMD instructions and primOps to GHC
   - [Explicit Call Stack](explicit-call-stack): Notes about maintaining an explicit call stack, to support error attribution and profiling.
-  - [SQL-Like Comprehensions](sql-like-comprehensions): Notes on the ongoing implementation of SPJs "Comprehensive Comprehensions".

 - GHCi Debuger